Healer Training Update 7-14-20

 Posted by David Elliott on 1st Jul 2020

 This is an important moment in time for all of us, including BIPOC and the LGBTQIA+ communities, and we are creating healing spaces that are more inclusive to these groups, as well as training healers from these communities to become teachers of this work.

 I created the Creative Healing Arts Center (CHAC) and it became a legal 501C(3) in 2010.
 Woven within CHAC's structure, as well as my work supporting it, is a deep exchange with Mother Earth and all that she provides.
-This includes sustainably sourcing sage and ocean stones and selling them to community members, with profits deposited directly to the non-profit.
-This supports CHAC's focus on educating community members on how to exchange with and care for Mother Earth.
+This includes sustainably sourcing sage and selling some of it to community members, with profits deposited directly to the non-profit.
+Once or twice a year I also gather ocean stones and give these to people to help them connect to Mother Earth.
+If people want an extra set they buy them and those proceeds are donated to the CHAC also, this supports CHAC's focus on educating community members on how to exchange with and care for Mother Earth.
 The CHAC nonprofit has been rooting itself for some time and, going forward - starting with creating financial aid resource to provide BIPOC and LGBTQIA+ participants scholarship opportunities to attend Healer Trainings.
-There will be a committee overseeing the scholarship process and plans are coming together to establish this so that I am not the sole decision maker of this process.

-I am committed to teaching students to lean into their own ancestry to identify and build alliances within it.
-I am also wiling to clarify the breathing meditation I teach is pranayama and it has origins in India.
+I am committed to teaching students to lean into their own ancestry to identify and build alliances within it, including their own local plants and healing tools.
+The breathing meditation I teach is pranayama and it has origins in India.

 With love and gratitude,